klee669/certified_curve_projections/README.md

 This generates a TikZ `.tex` file under the specified path, visualizing the certified curve.

-* The `.tex` file can be compiled using any LaTeX engine that supports TikZ.

 ## Input format

 There is no separate input file required.
 You manually define the following inside Julia: